Wildfire Models Are Missing the Risk That Matters Most

 Wildfires are no longer just an ecological concern.
-They are a financial, insurance, and infrastructure risk—and increasingly, a tail-risk problem.
+They are a financial, insurance, and infrastructure risk, and increasingly a tail-risk problem.
 Yet most wildfire models still answer the wrong question.

 They tell us where fires burn, not how often catastrophic losses occur.